-First, the No. 1 mistake people forget to do with their windows is lock them.
-Without locking them, you’re leaving open space to let that cool air in.
-When weather stripping is in and the window is locked, cold weather doesn’t stand a chance!
+If you notice a draft coming inside, Manfredini recommends first checking if your windows are locked.
+He says the No. 1 mistake people forget to do with their windows is lock them.
+Without locking them, you’re likely leaving open space, even the smallest sliver, to let in that cool air and make your home feel cold.

 - Then stick a new strip right over where the old piece was.

-If you still notice a draft, place a piece of clay around the window to seal the draft.
-You’ll be so much warmer and you will lower your energy bills.
+- If you still notice a draft, place a piece of clay around the window to seal the draft completely.